balancer/docs/docs/reference/contracts/rate-providers.md

 There are several scenarios in which no yield fees are paid during a pool join or exit operation.
 Here are a couple of examples:

-- Rate Providers only update with a given frequency: If multiple joins or exits occur without any factors contributing to a newATHRateProduct, no yield fees are minted.
-This means that if the rate Providers have not updated their rates within the given timeframe, the rateProduct remains unchanged and no yield fees are charged.
+- `rateProduct' remain unchanged: If multiple joins or exits occur without any factors contributing to a `newATHRateProduct`, no yield fees are minted.
 - Rate fluctuations of different tokens: In some cases, the rate of one token may increase while the rate of another token decreases.
 If, on a normalized basis, the rate increase of Token A is less than the rate decrease of Token B, the calculated `rateProduct` would not reach the ceiling of `ATHRateProduct`.
 As a result, no yield fees would be paid during the pool join or exit, as the rateProduct did not increase sufficiently.